Psycho (franchise): History (1959–1997)

 The film received mixed reviews when first broadcast on Showtime.
 Henry Stewart of L Magazine said: "Garris evinces high-grade professionalism, but his comic-book approximations of real emotions—like desire, madness and murderlust—feel empty.
 Hitchcock this most certainly ain't".
-Ninja Dixon.com stated: "This is a good TV movie, way better than it's [sic] reputation, and continues the tradition of great acting in the series".
+Ninja Dixon.com wrote: "This is a good TV movie, way better than it's [sic] reputation, and continues the tradition of great acting in the series".
 Cult Reviews.com said: "The film is shot well, the fire sequence, by Rodney Charters, is particularly stunning.
 The only real trouble with this film is the bad writing, which, considering that it was the baby of the scriptwriter of the original, Joseph Stefano, is very disappointing indeed".
 Matt Poirier of Direct to Video Connoisseur.com wrote: "This was a pretty unmemorable movie.
 It tried to make references to the original, like one where Perkins cuts his thumb, and the blood going into the drain mimics the blood in the famous shower scene.
 Way too obvious and pretty obnoxious".
 Despite some negative reviews, the film received high Nielson ratings with around 10 million viewers watching the premiere.

 In 1998, Universal made a remake of Psycho, with Gus Van Sant as a director.

 The audio commentary track that accompanies the DVD release of the film, and the "making-of" documentary (Psycho Path) that the DVD includes, provide numerous details about where the film strived to remain faithful to the original, and where it diverged.
 Some changes are pervasive: as the film opens, it is made clear that it is set in the late 1990s, so minor changes are made throughout the dialogue to reflect the new timeframe.
 For example, all the references to money are updated (how much Marion Crane steals, how much a car costs, how much a hotel room costs), as are references to terms from the original script like "aspic" that would seem anachronistic in the new setting.

 According to Van Sant, in the original the only fully fleshed-out character was Norman Bates; the other major characters were more iconic, purposely written and portrayed to advance the plot.
 Van Sant relied upon his main cast more to flesh out and make consistent their character's motivations and worked with them to determine to what degree their characters were similar to the originals.
 William H. Macy chose to stay true to the original, while others, such as Vaughn and Julianne Moore, interpreted the dialogue and scenes from the original film differently.
 Moore's version of Lila Crane was much more aggressive than the one portrayed by Vera Miles, and there are differences in Marion Crane's evolving attitudes about the money she stole.